natalierellis/CancerRiskPrediction/README.md

 - **Event (Cancer Diagnosis)**: Assigning **1** or **0** based on EHR and survey data.
 - **Time to Event**: Determining **time from baseline to cancer diagnosis** for event = 1 cases and **censoring time** for event = 0 cases.

-This step is critical for structuring the dataset before moving on to feature selection and model training.